Skip to content

 Accounts⚓︎

-An Account means an account inside a mobile app for a specific user at a specific server.
-Each account has its own public/private key pairs (these are not even shared among other accounts of the same user).
-Within the same app, there might be multiple accounts, corresponding to different users, potentially on different servers.
-On the server side, there might be multiple accounts which correspond to the same mobile device.
+An account means an account inside a mobile app for a specific user at a specific server.
+Each account has its own public/private key pairs.
+Even if multiple accounts are associated with one user, each account will have its own unique public/private key pair.
+Within the same app, there might be multiple accounts corresponding to different users, potentially on different servers.
+On the server side (on the nextAuth Server, the NS), there might be multiple accounts which correspond to the same mobile device.

-An account is considered headless when there is no second factor (PIN/biometric) associated with it.
+An account is considered headless when there is no second factor (PIN or biometrics) associated with it.

 Second Factor⚓︎

 nextAuth allows for the use of two types of second factors in the Mobile SDK: PIN and biometric.
-While a mobile app can have multiple accounts, it can only have one PIN code, which will be shared among all the accounts.
-For the biometric the hardware from the mobile device is used.
+Although one mobile app can have multiple accounts, it can only have one PIN code, which will be shared among all the accounts.
+For performing the biometric identification, the relevant hardware from the mobile device (e.g. fingerprint scanner or FaceID) is used.

-The verification of the second factor is handled by the SFS.
+The verification of the second factor is handled by the Second Factor Server (SFS).

 Secure Channel⚓︎

 A secure channel can be established between the Mobile SDK and the NS for transmitting arbitrary application data.
 The secure channel uses headless authentication, i.e. device authentication without any user interaction.
 When available, the hardware of the mobile device is used for authentication.
 Once the secure channel is established, arbitrary application data can be sent through it.
 The NS will deliver this application data, along with an identifier of the authenticated account, to a Data Service (DS) endpoint, where it can be handled further by application-specific software.
-The NS will also persist device data.
+The NS will also store device-specific metadata, such as the app name and the device make and model.

 Transactions⚓︎

-A transaction is used to sign data. nextAuth does not impose any specific structure to the underlying data to be signed.
+A transaction is used to sign data.
+The nextAuth solution does not impose any specific structure to the underlying data to be signed.

-Transactions can be created both on the server side and directly in the Mobile SDK.
+Transactions can either be created on the NS using API, or be created directly on the mobile device using the Mobile SDK.
 Every transaction receives a unique identifier from the NS.

-Signing a transaction always requires the entry of the second factor (PIN/biometric) of the user.
-When signed, the NS will store all the data to ensure non-repudiation of the transaction.
-Not only the signatures from the Mobile SDK are stored, but also the attestation from the SFS.
-Moreover, the signed data is wrapped, to include additional metadata (e.g. timestamps, additional application data, screenshots, device data).
+Signing a transaction always requires the entry of the second factor (PIN or biometrics) of the user.
+When a transaction is signed, the NS will store all of the data needed for non-repudiation of the transaction.
+This includes the signatures from the Mobile SDK as well as the attestation from the SFS.
+The signed data is also augmented with additional metadata such as timestamps, additional application data, screenshots and device data.

 Sessions (Login)⚓︎

-Based on the session identifier, one can check through the API whether a mobile app is authenticated for that specific session and, if so, which user (and account of the user) is logged in.
+Based on the session identifier, you can check by using the API whether a mobile app is currently authenticated for that specific session and, if so, which user and which account of the user is currently logged in.